 In Switzerland, one in seven people (1.1 million people) are exposed to noise impacts during the day at their place of residence that exceed the exposure limit values specified in the Noise Abatement Ordinance (NAO).
 One in eight (1 million people) are also exposed to harmful or disturbing traffic noise at night.
 Around 600,000 residential units are affected during the day and about 530,000 at night.

 The constitutional goal of protecting the population from excessive noise has therefore not been achieved yet.
 The completed remediation projects have not provided effective protection everywhere.
 This was often because the requirements were relaxed, which allowed the exposure limit values to be exceeded.
-Due to traffic and population growth and spatial development, more people are now affected by excessive noise levels than when the NAO came into force (1987).

 Traffic noise is mainly an environmental problem in cities and urban agglomerations.
 More than 90% of those who are affected by harmful or disturbing traffic noise live in or around major urban centres.
 Noise from ordinary or recreational activities in the densely occupied residential areas of urban agglomerations is also generally on the rise.